Chronic fatigue syndrome is relatively unknown, yet it is very real. Here is some information on the subject.

 In some cases, significant fatigue can by a symptom of a physical health problem (e.g., hypothyroidism, multiple sclerosis, fibromyalgia, sleep apnea, etc.) or a mental health issue (depression, burnout, etc.).

 For individuals affected by chronic fatigue syndrome (CFS), also called myalgic encephalomyelitis, fatigue is almost always constant.
-It can be so intense that people affected by it are unable to do their daily activities.
+It can be so intense that affected people are unable to do their daily activities.

 What is chronic fatigue syndrome?

 For now, CFS is relatively unknown by both the medical community and the general public.
-Yet, a fair number of people of all ages and ethnicities seem to be affected by it.
+Yet, a fair number of people of all ages and ethnicities are affected by it.
 It is generally estimated that CFS affects two to four times more women than men.
 Young adults and middle-aged individuals are more often affected by it than children and elderly people.

 Fatigue usually sets in suddenly, not gradually.
 Physical activity generally worsens the feeling of fatigue.